 |---|---|---|---|

-| Peak-Valley Approach | O(n) | O(1) | When you want to explicitly model each buy and sell transaction |
+| Peak-Valley Approach | O(n) | O(1) | Useful when you want explicit buy/sell boundaries and clearer reasoning about trading segments. |

-| One-Pass Greedy | O(n) | O(1) | Best general solution for interviews and production code |
+| One-Pass Greedy (Sum of Positive Differences) | O(n) | O(1) | Best for interviews and production code due to its minimal logic and single-pass implementation. |